 This facility is also home to the Penn Musculoskeletal Center, merging specialists from orthopaedics, rheumatology, physical medicine and rehabilitation, internal medicine, pain medicine and radiology — the first of its kind in Philadelphia.

 Children's Hospital of Philadelphia

 The Children's Hospital of Philadelphia (CHOP) is one of the largest and oldest children's hospitals in the world.
-CHOP has been ranked as the best children's hospital in the United States by U.S. News & World Report and Parents Magazine.
+CHOP has been ranked as one of the best children's hospitals in the United States by U.S. News & World Report and Parents Magazine.
 CHOP has 516 beds, and each year the hospital admits more than 28,000 children and more than 1,167,000 are seen in the emergency and outpatient departments.
 Children's Seashore House was founded as a place for children to receive rehabilitation treatment.
 It currently provides inpatient and outpatient care for children with developmental disabilities and chronic illnesses.

 Abramson Cancer Center